Womens and Newborns Health Network

 - Data development report for National Maternity Service Plan

-This working group was established in 2011 to support the implementation of maternity continuity of care models in WA public hospitals.
+This working group was initially established in 2011 to support the implementation of maternity continuity of care models in WA public hospitals.
 This method of practice aims to ensure women receive care by the same midwife or small group of midwives throughout their pregnancy and during labour and the postnatal period.

 This sub-group of the Maternity Continuity of Care Working Group considers specific issues relating to refugee and migrant women in accessing maternity services across WA Health.